 Control Environment and Monitoring - Consistent with the Committee of Sponsoring Organizations of the Treadway Commission's 2013 Internal Control - Integrated Framework (COSO 2013 Framework), Principle 4, attracting, developing, and retaining competent personnel, we hired a Chief Accounting Officer who is providing an additional level of technical accounting expertise, oversight, and monitoring of the design and performance of both existing and newly implemented controls as noted below.
 We plan continue to hire additional resources throughout 2022 in accounting and IT to supplement our existing capabilities and capacity, and we will concentrate on retaining key accounting, IT, and operational personnel.
-These actions will further serve to remediate the material weakness under the COSO 2013 Framework, Principle 16, by enhancing the efforts towards separate evaluations regarding the presence and functionality of the components of internal control, specifically in the areas of inventory, revenue recognition, and accounts receivable, as noted below.
+These actions will further serve to remediate the material weakness under the COSO 2013 Framework, Principle 16, by enhancing the efforts towards separate evaluations regarding the presence and functionality of the components of internal control, specifically in the areas of inventory, revenue recognition, accounts receivable, sales order entry process, and the consolidation process as noted below.